apache/flink/docs/content/docs/dev/configuration/connector.md

 # Connectors and Formats

-Flink can read from and write to various external systems via connectors and use the format of your choice in order to read/write data from/to records.
+Flink applications can read from and write to various external systems via connectors.
+It supports multiple formats in order to encode and decode data to match Flink's data structures.

 An overview of available connectors and formats is available for both [DataStream]({{< ref "docs/connectors/datastream/overview.md" >}}) and